-2017 will be, as every year has for the past decade, a landmark for eSports.
-More money, more players, more attention, more games and more competition than ever before, again.
+2018 will be, as every year has for the past decade, a landmark for esports.
+More money, more players, more attention, more games, and more competition than ever before… again.
 Overwatch is going to be a huge part of this, if Blizzard have their way, and the central part of that is the Overwatch League.
-Announced at BlizzCon 2016, it’s the official competitive scene for the game with some seriously large goals in mind.
+It’s the official competitive scene for the game with some seriously large goals in mind.

-For the future of the game itself, check our constantly updates list of Overwatch future plans.
+For the future of the game itself, check our constantly updated list of Overwatch future plans.

 There’s a lot of different parts to this, so we’ve broken it up into sections below, which you can skip to using these links:

 With the inaugural season now underway, we’ve split teams off into individual articles to showcase skins, players, and more.
 Here’s the list:

 - Houston Outlaws